 - Set up corporate social responsibility foundations; find small-scale, apparently well-meaning community activities.

 - Focus on other issues as the problem, like physical activity instead of diet, for example.

 - Insist that the problem is very complex, thus implying it can’t have a simple solution, if any.

-- Insist it is premature to suggest remedies.
+- Insist that it is premature to suggest remedies.

 - Constantly repeat that technological advances will obviate the need for regulations and that the problem can be solved only through the marketplace.

-- Use colourful imagery such as “a billion dollar solution to a million dollar problem”); use words like “speculative,” “oversimplified,” “premature,” and “unbalanced”.
+- Use colourful imagery such as “a billion dollar solution to a million dollar problem” and words like “speculative,” “oversimplified,” “premature,” and “unbalanced”.